 Some of the well-known things to do in Roros are visiting the town’s church (beautiful on the outside and from the inside as well) and the old copper mines.

-You may find craft shops with unique ceramics, sculptures, or even wool blankets that are one of a kind and would be a great souvenir to bring home from Norway.
+You may find craft shops with unique ceramics, sculptures, or even wool blankets that are one of a kind and would be great souvenirs to bring home from Norway.